mia-platform/documentation/docs/libraries/create-new-library.md

 ### Contents
 The documentation of libraries should answer the following questions:

-1. What does it do and why should i use it?
+1. What does it do and why should I use it?
 2. How i can easy and rapidly start to use it?
 3. How can I put myself into a situation where to use the library with best practices?
 4. How does it interact with the Mia suite?